pkellina/alx-low_level_programming/README.md

-a function that allocates memory using malloc.
+a function that prints a name.